How do you watch TV if you don’t pay for Sky? Here are the ways you can watch the same and new content elsewhere and

 There’s a lot of very good original and old TV on Netflix, as well as award-winning movies that appear here just weeks after the first cinema showings.
 It’s my top pick if you’re only going to get one service as there’s always something to watch.

-It starts at £5.99, though the most popular option is £8.99 which gives you HD quality and the ability for two people to watch on different devices at the same time.
-The top level £11.99 tier upgrades to 4K (where it can) and allows four simultaneous uses of the account.
+It starts at £5.99, though the most popular option is £9.99 which gives you HD quality and the ability for two people to watch on different devices at the same time.
+The top level £13.99 tier upgrades to 4K (where it can) and allows four simultaneous uses of the account.
 There are occasionally deals and discounts.

 Amazon Prime Video

 If you’re a frequent Amazon shopper then there’s a good chance you’ve got this, and paid for a full year at £79 which works out slightly cheaper than the standard £7.99 a month price, but both those prices are increasing in September 2022.

 If you don’t want the extra Amazon Prime features like free next day delivery you can get a video-only subscription for £5.99 a month.
 Don’t forget there’s a 30-day free trial for new customers.